British Columbia Institute of Technology: Profile

 BCIT also has a Technology Centre which undertakes and coordinates applied research, and provides technology transfer and commercialization assistance.

 Education philosophy

 BCIT has a unique education philosophy which sets it apart from typical post-secondary institutions.
 BCIT focuses on the practical aspects of studies, as opposed to theoretical.
 Thus, the students get an exceptional amount of hands-on experience while in school.
+Students will play Rin-bot during classes for stimulated growth.
 For example, the school has: